Burginvest Research · Crude Oil Analysis · June 2024

 Abstract

 In June 2024, WTI crude dipped to the $72 level before recovering on SPR repurchases and Goldman Sachs's summer demand forecast, maintaining its $75–85 range.
 The defining feature of the month was the clear upward shift and entrenchment of speculative 'buy zone' consensus from $70 to $75.
-Accompanying this shift, active position switching emerged: large accounts (managed money) selling and initiating shorts at $80, while small accounts (leveraged funds) built fresh longs near $72.
+Accompanying this shift, active position switching emerged: large accounts (Reportable) selling and initiating shorts at $80, while small accounts (Non-Reportable) built fresh longs near $72.
 While higher-for-longer rate concerns functioned as downward pressure, the two downside supports of Middle East conflict risk and SPR repurchase maintained the range.

 Keywords Position RotationBuy Zone Shift to $75SPR RepurchaseHigher-for-LongerGoldman Summer Demand Forecast$72 Low Rebound